-The Authority will procure and appoint the services of a suitably qualified external organisation to provide the treasury management service.
-The Section 151 Officer shall ensure that the terms of such an appointment and the methods by which their value will be assessed are properly agreed and documented and subject to regular review.
+The Authority recognises that the responsibility for treasury management decisions remain with the Authority at all times.
+It recognises that there may be potential value in employing external providers in order to acquire access to specialist skills and resources.
+Where it employs such services, it will ensure that the terms of such an appointment and the methods by which their value will be assessed are properly agreed and documented and subject to regular review.